wangchengww/Tillandsia-compgenomics/7. Rna-seq experiment 6 timepoints/README.md

      917  total

 GO term enrichment on these clusters was performed as above, and expression curves were drawn using `Script_Expression_curves_modules_maSigPro.R`.
 A description of each cluster, including interesting genes, go terms and overlap with other datasets can be found in the google sheet.

+Out of the 917 genes, 102 are not present in the orthologs file, meaning that they were either removed as TEs or not assigned in the orthology section.
+7 of these 102 genes were eliminated from the orthology analyses because they were annotated as TEs.
+88 were unassigned during the orthology analyses.
+The remaining 7 genes must have been removed before the orthology analyses because they were too short.